 - Market O Real Brownies and Market O Real Cheese chips – Most of the people I’ve seen shopping in Lotte Mart have these products on their carts.
 What I like about the brownies is its soft and chewy texture that melts in your mouth, add to that the bits of chocolate which made it yummier.
 As for the cheese chips, I just can’t get over it.
 The savoury taste of camembert and cheddar cheese is just so perfect that I blamed myself for not buying plenty of it.

-I’ve seen Market O products available at S&R in Manila.
-So if these pictures made you want it, then you can just buy it there.
+I’ve seen Market O products available in S&R. So if these pictures made you want it, then you can just buy it there.

 - Green Tea Spread – I love green tea flavored products, the reason why I bought this one.
 Didn’t got disappointed, as it taste so good plus it also got bits of almonds.